Luigi Riccio: Downfall

 Ironically, it would be one of these independent decisions that would cause Riccio's downfall.
-In 1982, Ciro Fiorentino, one of Riccio's personal godsons, became the lover of crew member, Pasquale Damiano's widow only a few weeks after his murder.
-Riccio who was serving a minor sentence in prison at the time decided to have Fiorentino killed without consulting Cutolo, and asked Carmine Argentato to perform the hit.
+In 1982, Ciro Fiorentino, one of Riccio's personal godsons, became the lover of crew member Pasquale Damiano's widow only a few weeks after his murder.
+Riccio who was serving a minor sentence in prison at the time, decided to have Fiorentino killed without consulting Cutolo, and asked Carmine Argentato to perform the hit.
 When knowledge of the murder became public, Riccio was summoned to Cutolo's cell, where both Cutolo and Pasquale D'Amico strongly objected to the murder.

 For Cutolo, the new relationship was acceptable since Fiorentino had belonged to the organization and he harshly scolded Riccio.
-Insulted by Cutolo's harsh words, Riccio put up a counterargument: "If you die and i become the lover of your girlfriend, what would you think of it?"
+Insulted by Cutolo's harsh words, Riccio put up a counterargument: "If you die and I become the lover of your girlfriend, what would you think of it?"
 This was seen as a multiple insult.
-Cutolo was highly superstitious and took offense at the discussion of his death as well as the eventual betrayal of his memory.
+Cutolo was highly superstitious and took offence at the discussion of his death as well as the eventual betrayal of his memory.
 He reacted by angrily leaving the room and slamming the door behind him.

 Aware of the symbolic power of social actions in the prison system, Riccio interpreted this as a death sentence.
-When he was eventually released from prison, Riccio sensed that he was no longer safer within the NCO and he asked for the protection of the Nuova Famiglia in exchange for his skills as a killer.
+When he was eventually released from prison, Riccio sensed that he was no longer safe within the NCO and he asked for the protection of the Nuova Famiglia in exchange for his skills as a killer.
 He subsequently became affiliated with the Giuliano clan from Naples' quarter Forcella, and was allowed to continue operating his business for months.

 Becoming a Pentito

 When he was arrested again in 1983, Riccio suffered a nervous breakdown.
-In late 1983, after the death of his wife which left him with a baby daughter to look after, Luigi Riccio decided to collaborate with the Italian Justice system and became a pentito.
+In late 1983, after the death of his wife, which left him with a baby daughter to look after, Luigi Riccio decided to collaborate with the Italian Justice system and became a pentito.
 He would later go on to testify against the NCO in the three-year-long Maxi Trial which began in 1983.
-He would also testify against the members of the NF, during the Maxi Trials which resulted from that organization's crackdown in 1984.
+He would also testify against the members of the NF during the Maxi Trials, which resulted from that organization's crackdown in 1984.

-The event of Riccio's cooperation was followed by that of his one time close friend, Salvatore Imperatrice.
+The event of Riccio's cooperation was followed by that of his one-time close friend, Salvatore Imperatrice.
 However, Imperatrice's testimony was considered untrustworthy.
 At various times, he confessed to some crimes only to change his mind and withdraw all accusations.
 At other times, he simply refused to testify.
 Imperatrice eventually had a severe psychological breakdown and was hospitalized in an asylum.
-There he committed suicide in March 1989, leaving a legacy of unresolved and tainted accusations.
+There, he committed suicide in March 1989, leaving a legacy of unresolved and tainted accusations.